Anagha-Shamprasad/DATA-STRUCTURES/README.md

 - Delete a particular element
 - to reverse a list

-  Doubly LINKED LIST OPERATIONS :
+  DOUBLY LINKED LIST OPERATIONS :
 -To add and delete elements